EXCLUSIVE-EU will not appeal court ruling against $991 mln Qualcomm fine - sources

-BRUSSELS, Aug 29 (Reuters) - EU antitrust regulators will not appeal a ruling by Europe's second top court scrapping its 997-million-euro ($991 million) fine against U.S. chipmaker Qualcomm QCOM.O, people familiar with the matter said.
+BRUSSELS, Aug 29 (Reuters) - EU antitrust regulators will not appeal a court ruling scrapping its 997-million-euro ($991 million) fine against U.S. chipmaker Qualcomm QCOM.O because it would be difficult to convince Europe's top court of the merits, people familiar with the matter said.

 ($1 = 1.0064 euros)